-Once you’ve calculated your ETF or remaining phone balance, hop on the phone with AT&T customer service and inform them that you plan to cancel.
+Once you’ve calculated your ETF or remaining phone balance, give AT&T customer service a call and inform them that you plan to cancel.
 You can also use an online chat feature, though the agents may ask you to call instead.

-If you’re an AT&T Prepaid customer, you can simply allow your account to expire 60 days after you run out of funds, provided that you don’t have AutoPay active.
+If you’re an AT&T Prepaid customer, you can allow your account to expire 60 days after running out of funds, provided that you don’t have AutoPay active.

 How to cancel AT&T internet service